 Analysis of the techniques of composing music in the "pop" idiom, including analysis of harmonic and melodic structures, lyrics, and instrumentation.
 Exploration of the industry and writing techniques of radio/television commercial jingles.
 Assignments include writing and research projects.
 Individual research resulting in a project or the equivalent, is expected.
-This course is offered on an alternating schedule.
-Check with advisor for next offering.
-Prerequisite: MUTC 522 or permission of the instructor.
+Prerequisite: MUTC 522.
 Two credits.